 Quantitative and qualitative research methods

 A central goal of mine is to contribute to a better understanding of policies that sustainably improve the state of our environment.
-With this goal, my work spans across policy fields including water, agriculture, land-use, or energy.
+With this goal, my work spans across policy fields including water, agriculture, land-use, or energy as well as the interactions between those policy fields.